Written by Chloe Thurston

 If you or your child is allergic to cows milk, it is likely that the same effect will occur with both sheep and goat’s milk.
 Your body is still going to recognise the milk proteins and react the same way towards them.
 Milk intolerance is common and some of those who are intolerant to cows milk may still be tolerant to goats’ milk or sheep’s milk, due to factors other than milk proteins.
 You should always check with a medical advisor before hand.

 ?
-Soya milk available in supermarkets are unsuitable for children under 12 months
+Soya milk available in supermarkets is unsuitable for children under 12 months

 ?
 In children over 12 months, soya can be used during weaning.
 This includes being a drink or put into recipes.
 (Allergy UK, 2016)